polar-app/polar-app/_posts/2020-01-16-spaced-repetition-is-supervised-learning-for-humans.md

 normally be able to encode.
 Supervised learning for humans.
 It's almost a *cognitive prosthetic* designed for force you to learn.

-## Exponential Decay
+## Exponential Backoff

-One key innovation is that spaced repetition intervals use exponential decay.
+One key innovation is that spaced repetition intervals use exponential backoff - or ever increasing intervals.

-What the heck is exponential decay?
+What the heck is exponential backoff?

-FIXME: (this is wrong) For all my fellow math geeks these intervals would essentially mirror a y=x^1.3.
+A naive (and rather insane) strategy to review your flashcards would be to just review them ever week.
+However, This won't scale to a large number of flashcards.

-10 years, one review per week, 15s per review, this would mean a total of 2.2 hours of review.
+Over ten years, and 15 seconds pre review, this would require 2 hours of study time - for one card.

+However, using an efficient flashcard scheduler, which adapts itself your answers, we're able to retain this knowledge using just 8 iterations.

+This is approximately 99% more efficient (8 * 15 seconds vs more than 2 hours) than a naive solution.

+These scheduler increases the interval based on your feedback.
+If you keep answering the flashcard properly the interval will increase exponentially (approximately t^1.3).

+For example, 3 days, then 9 days, then 27, then 81 days, etc.

+##